-Jerry Goldsmith's score is well known for its "Americana" essence, but the music itself was ironically performed by the Hungarian State Opera orchestra in Budapest.
-American orchestral unions were reportedly upset with Goldsmith for choosing a foreign orchestra to use for a lower budget film.
-This is understandable due to the Hungarian orchestra's occasional performance flubs heard throughout the score.
-Nonetheless, Goldsmith used this orchestra (as well as the Hungarian State symphony orchestra) on most of his other late 80s scores.
+Jerry Goldsmith's score is well known for its "Americana" essence, but the music was performed by the Hungarian State Opera orchestra in Budapest.
+American orchestral unions were reportedly upset with Goldsmith for choosing a foreign orchestra for a lower budget film.